kira23j/AIx/00.Learning-Tools/README.md

-# Explore different tools of machine learning with python.
+# Explore different tools of AI with python.